To enable the Davis Assistant MS Teams app

 Install the Davis Assistant app for MS Teams

-To provision the Davis Assistant app for your team in MS teams
+To provision the Davis Assistant app for your team in Teams

 From the Apps tab, search for and select the Davis Assistant app.